radhikakumar0705/resume_matcher/README.md

 - **Dynamic Skill Extraction:** Identifies matched and missing skills for each candidate.
 - **Candidate Ranking:** Combines skill matching and semantic similarity scores.
 - **Frontend & Backend:** Built with React (frontend) and Python Flask (backend).
-- **Database:** MySQL integration for storing resumes, job descriptions, and results.

 ---